pashacraydon/pashacraydon.github.io/_posts/2017-06-01-how-to-write-better-javascript-faster.markdown

 category: article
 ---

 Do you write most of your javaScript in the browser, using `debugger;` and `console.log` statements.
-If so, you maybe hindering the speed you write javaScript and the quality of your code.
+If so, you may be hindering the speed you write javaScript and the quality of your code.

 ## Tunnel code